aishwaryaprabhat/machine_learning_essentials/README.md

 Currently it contains material related to

+* Complete Data Science Project (Housing Price Prediction)
 * Regression
 * ML as Microservice: Deploying a ML model as a service using Flask, Docker and Kubernetes

+## Complete Data Science Project (Housing Price Prediction)
+**Objective**:
+Build a model of housing prices in California using the California census data.
+The data comprises of features such has population, median income, median housing price.
+The goal is to build a model that can learn from this data and be able to predict the median housing price in any district (smallest geographical unit in our consideration).

+The project follows and executes the following general plan of how to execute a Data Science project:

+1. Frame the problem and look at the big picture.
+2. Get the data.
+3. Explore the data to gain insights.
+4. Prepare the data to better expose the underlying data patterns to Machine Learningalgorithms.
+5. Explore many different models and short-list the best ones.
+6. Fine-tune your models and combine them into a great solution.
+7. Present your solution.
+8. Launch, monitor, and maintain your system.

 ## Regression
 This directory contains the following: